umputun/proxy-cron/README.md

 ## Installation

 proxy-cron is available as a Docker image and be loaded from the docker hub as `umputun/proxy-cron` and from the GitHub Container Registry as
 `ghcr.io/umputun/proxy-cron`.
+Tagged images are available for each release and the `latest` tag is also available for the latest build.
+The current master branch is also built and available as `master` tag, but it is not recommended for production use as it may be unstable.

 Binary releases are also available on the [releases page](https://github.com/umputun/proxy-cron/releases).

 For macOS users, proxy-cron can be installed using Homebrew: `brew install umputun/tap/proxy-cron`.